Korean drama: North America

-United States
+A booth of American video streaming website DramaFever at a Korean fan convention in Mexico.
+The website offered on-demand streaming video of K-dramas, among others, from 2009 to 2018.

 The Asian American-targeted cable TV channels AZN Television and ImaginAsian aired Korean dramas alongside content from China, Japan, India, Thailand and other parts of Asia.
 The dramas were aimed at the Asian American community before the channels dissolved in 2008 and 2011 respectively.
 In November 2008, Netflix began offering several Korean dramas as part of its video selection.
 In August 2009, DramaFever began offering free subtitled video streaming service, with video advertisements, in the United States.

 Singapore-based Viki streams popular Korean dramas across the world including North America, with subtitles in 70 languages.
 Companies in Asia have also designed streaming services available online and as mobile apps targeted towards overseas Asian communities.
-"MobiTV" created by the Sri Lankan company, Bhasha is a streaming service and mobile app aimed at the Sri Lankan community and streams Korean dramas dubbed in the Sinhalese language alongside other content aired in Sri Lanka.
-"Roopa", created by the same company, is another service available as a mobile app also aimed at the Sri Lankan community, it too streams Korean dramas dubbed in the Sinhalese language.
-Chinese company PPTV is another example, a mobile app, "PPTV网络电视HD" streams Korean dramas aimed at the Chinese community alongside content that is primarily available in Mandarin, Cantonese and Korean but also increasingly in English.
+MobiTV created by the Sri Lankan company, Bhasha is a streaming service and mobile app aimed at the Sri Lankan community and streams Korean dramas dubbed in the Sinhalese language alongside other content aired in Sri Lanka.
+Roopa, created by the same company, is another service available as a mobile app also aimed at the Sri Lankan community, it too streams Korean dramas dubbed in the Sinhalese language.
+Chinese company PPTV is another example, a mobile app, PPTV网络电视HD streams Korean dramas aimed at the Chinese community alongside content that is primarily available in Mandarin, Cantonese and Korean but also increasingly in English.
 Additionally, Korean dramas are available at online DVD retailers.
 Some Korean dramas, however, are not available for region 1 (North America) encoding and NTSC video format.
 Amazon offers streaming of Winter Sonata for a fee.

 KBFD-DT in Honolulu, Hawaii broadcasts a majority of Korean dramas on its daily schedule, as well as offering the programs on sale at its website and on demand through its K-Life channel on Oceanic Time Warner Cable.
 Another Honolulu outlet, KHII-TV devotes three hours of its Sunday afternoon schedule to Korean dramas.
 KTSF, a channel aimed at the Asian American community in San Francisco, California airs Korean dramas as part of its schedule alongside content in Mandarin, Tagalog, Hindi, Korean, Vietnamese, Japanese, Taiwanese and Cantonese.